All That Is Solid Melts into Air: First Metamorphosis: The Dreamer

 The pain is so great that Faust nearly kills himself in this dark night of the soul, but is saved by a sort of deus ex machina where light, bells and god come from nowhere and save him.
-He leaves his house and joins a parade in the street where he guided back to his old neighborhood.
-The old neighborhood here represents the old feudal world where he worked as an "patchwork doctor practicing traditional medieval small craft medicine" with his Father with whom he is sure he killed more lives than he saved.
+He leaves his house and joins a parade in the street where he is guided back to his old neighborhood.
+The old neighborhood here represents the old feudal world where he worked as an "patchwork doctor practising traditional medieval small craft medicine" with his father with whom he is sure he killed more lives than he saved.
 Faust in fact first began his solitary intellectual endeavors, leaving behind this old life due to the grievance of this past.
-Faust is now with a situation in which he realizes that He knows he cannot fall back on the claustral comforts of his childhood home—though he also knows he can’t let himself drift as far from home as he has been for all these years.
+Faust is now with a situation in which he realizes that he knows he cannot fall back on the claustral comforts of his childhood home—though he also knows he can’t let himself drift as far from home as he has been for all these years.
 He needs to make a connection between the solidity and warmth of life with people—everyday life lived within the matrix of a concrete community—and the intellectual and cultural revolution that has taken place in his head."

-At this point, Mephistopholes (the symbol of the devil) and the notion of the Faustian Bargain materializes.
+At this point, Mephistopheles (the symbol of the devil) and the notion of the Faustian Bargain materializes.
 Mephisto lets Faust know that in order to attain his cravings and desires, to find the developments of his mind in the world, we will have to work with the power of destruction.
 As Marshall Berman says, "In order to bring about the synthesis he craves, Faust will have to embrace a whole new order of paradoxes, paradoxes that are crucial to the structure of both the modern psyche and the modern economy. [...]
 Only if Faust works with and through these destructive powers will he be able to create anything in the world: in fact, it is only by working with the devil, and willing “nothing but evil,” that he can end up on God’s side and “create the good.”